Parimatch1/SV-Guides-Revamped/Promotion Criteria.md

 * **Grammar:** 95%+
 * **Messages in Main:** 5000+
 * **Departments:** 2-5
+* **Intel Logs:** 700+
+* **HR Promotions (By You):** 2-4
+* **HR Promotions (Participated In, Not By You):** 4-7

 **Requirements**
 * Branch Diversity Team+ approval is required.
 * 5+ agreements (including the BDT+ approval) by Chief of Staff+ are required.

+---

+# **Board of Governors-Chief of Staff+ Promotion Information**
+* At this point promotions are much more then just statistics.
+Although these are still a factor things like community engagement, departments, departmental activity, consistency, high trust, maturity, and more become a much larger factor.
+* **Board of Governors-Chief of Staff - Requirements**
+  * Chairman of the Board+ approval is required.
+  * 5+ agreements (including the CMoTB+ approval) by Branch Diversity Team+ are required.
+* **Chief of Staff-Branch Diversity Team - Requirements**
+  * Chairman of the Board+ approval is required.
+  * 5+ agreements (including the CMoTB+ approval) by Branch Diversity Team+ are required.
+* **Branch Diversity Team-Chairman of the Board - Requirements**
+  * Stateview Leadership approval is required.
+  * A majority vote by Chairman of the Board+ is required.
+* **Chairman of the Board-Chief Executive Officer - Requirements**
+  * A majority vote by Stateview Leadership is required.
+* **Chief Executive Officer-Stateview Leadership - Requirements**
+  * SIRJIMM_Y and Watercoolings approval is required.
+  * A majority vote by Stateview Leadership is required.

 ---